plurid/plurid/packages/generate-plurid-app/source/files/react-typescript-server/README.md

 + `configurations` - files that are needed to configure various software packages, pre-build or at build time;
 + `environment` - environment files;
-+ `scripts` - application building scripts; for simple uses there should be no need to modify any file in here, the common use cases being covered by default;
++ `scripts` - application building scripts; for common usage there should be no need to modify any file in here, the common use cases being covered by default;
 + `source` - the source code